yetibot/yetibot/README.md

 ### Adapter config

-**IRC**: yetibot can listen on any number of channels.
+**IRC**: Yetibot can listen on any number of channels.
 You configure channels in [config.edn](https://github.com/devth/yetibot/blob/53cb4f01f6b6ad0be3f8061d9297a036453f3b9c/config/config-sample.edn#L33-L34).
-You can also invite yetibot to a channel at runtime using the IRC `/invite`
+You can also invite Yetibot to a channel at runtime using the IRC `/invite`
 command:

 ```
 /invite yetibot #whoa
 ```

-When you invite yetibot to a new channel, `config.edn` is overwritten, so next time you restart yetibot, it will re-join the same channels.
+When you invite Yetibot to a new channel, `config.edn` is overwritten, so next time you restart Yetibot, it will re-join the same channels.

 You can also use the `!room` command to tell yetibot to join or leave a channel.